MaelDieudonne/MLOps/README.md

 ├── test/
 │       ├── backup_test.py
 │       └── connection_test.py
+├── streamlit
+│       └── connection_test.py
 ├── main.py
 └── scheduler.py</pre>

 ### Installation
+There are scripts doing most of the work...
+Main difficulty is the transmission of credentials between different environments.

 NB: from an instance with edit/admin right, the db can be launched with `helm repo add databases https://inseefrlab.github.io/helm-charts-databases && helm install postgresql-306275 databases/postgresql -f postgresql.yaml` (where `postgresql.yaml` is located in the root directory of the project and specifies the db parameters).

 => *Write that as a script to generate the db id_number and password dynamically, and pass them to the environment.
 The Vault would only be necessary for the OpenAI token then.*
+=> To remove the pods thus created: `kubectl delete statefulset postgresql-<id_number>`.

 #### In the DataLab (for backend)
-Launch a Postgresql service, then create an `.env` file with the corresponding parameters:
+Launch a Postgresql service, then store the corresponding parameters in an `.env` file or a Datalab Vault :
 - DB_NAME=
 - DB_USER=
 - DB_PASSWORD=
 - DB_HOST=

-Launch the installation script with `chmod +x ./install.sh && source ./install.sh`.
+Launch the installation script with `chmod +x ./setup/install_dependencies.sh && source ./setup/install_dependencies.sh`.
 This script:
 1. Installs Chrome
 2. Installs Python and dependencies with Poetry
-3. Sets up the database
+3. Sets up the database (with `setup/db_init.py`)
 4. Launches the scheduler

 The state of the scheduler can be checked with `pgrep -fl scheduler.py`.